On the Convergence of Tsetlin Machines for the AND and the OR Operators: Abstract

 \section{Abstract}

 The Tsetlin Machine (TM) is a novel machine learning algorithm based on propositional logic, which has obtained the state-of-the-art performance on several pattern recognition problems.
 In previous studies, the convergence properties of TM for 1-bit operation and XOR operation have been analyzed.
-To make the analyses for the basic digital operations complete, in this article, we analyze the convergence when input training samples follow AND and OR operators respectively.
+To make the analyses on the basic digital operations complete, in this article, we analyze the convergence when input training samples follow AND and OR operators respectively.
 Our analyses reveal that the TM can converge almost surely to reproduce AND and OR operators, which are learnt from training data over an infinite time horizon.
+Specifically, by analysing the OR operator, we reveal the convergence property of TM when two sub-patterns can be jointly represented by one clause, which is quite distinct compared with the analysis of the XOR case.
 The analyses on AND and OR operators, together with the previously analysed 1-bit and XOR operations, complete the convergence analyses on basic operators in Boolean algebra.